google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-4-sw-precache-and-sw-toolbox.md

 #### Explanation

 The "default" task is a dependency of the "serve" task.
-Adding "generate-service-worker" to the "default" task means the "generate-service-worker" task also executes when we run `gulp serve.`
+Adding "generate-service-worker" to the "default" task means the "generate-service-worker" task also executes when we run `npm run serve`.

+`npm run` goes into your package.json file and pulls out the scripts object.
+The first argument passed to `npm run` refers to a property in the scripts object - it will execute the property's value as a command in the operating system's default shell.
+In our case the `serve` property runs `gulp` and `node server.js`.

 `runSequence` executes a list of tasks in the order they appear in the list.
 We add "generate-service-worker" near the end of the list so that the html, scripts, images, and styles tasks are all complete before we generate the service worker.